paweljarosz/defarc/README.md

 	local element_title = defarc.get_element_title()
 ```

-### .get_element_theme([element])
+### get_element_theme([element])
 Returns an element theme of selected element data.
-This function returns a proper element theme if proper element_id or element_title is provided, otherwise it returns an element theme of saved/selected element_table.
+This function returns a proper element theme if proper element_id or element_title is provided, otherwise it returns an element theme of selected element_table.

 * **PARAMETER:** `element` (string, optional) - an id or title of an element from Arcweave JSON or Lua table with element data (element_table)
 * **RETURNS:** `element_theme` (string) - a string with element theme, e.g "gold", "red"